-The ALECTOR project will address scientific issues including (a) readability assessment (identifying the complex elements of a text that make it hard to understand and read at an optimal speed), (b) lexical simplification (replacing the complex lexical units detected with simpler equivalents, while dealing with polysemy and multiwords expressions), (c) syntactic simplification (replacing complex sentences with shorter ones, avoiding subordinations, passive voices, parenthetical explanations, etc.), and (d) discourse transformations (replacing pronouns with their antecedents).
-The main innovative aspect is that the system will be tailored to dyslexic and poor readers: text transformations will be based on theoretical findings about the reading process and further refined by specific adaptations leveraging the feedback from the targeted audience.
-As one of the key innovative deliverables, ALECTOR will propose a web-based application where simplified corpus will be available to teachers and speech therapists.
+The ALECTOR project addresses scientific issues including (a) readability assessment (identifying the complex elements of a text that make it hard to understand and read at an optimal speed), (b) lexical simplification (replacing the complex lexical units detected with simpler equivalents, while dealing with polysemy and multiwords expressions), (c) syntactic simplification (replacing complex sentences with shorter ones, avoiding subordinations, passive voices, parenthetical explanations, etc.), and (d) discourse transformations (replacing pronouns with their antecedents).
+The corpus is available online.